gaby-reyes/PythonDominionSimulator/README.md

 # Dominion Game Simulator
-Dominion game simulator using the AlphaZero machine learning algorithm to optimize moves to win.
+Dominion game simulator written in Pythong using the AlphaZero machine learning algorithm to optimize moves to win.